Continuous Backup for Exchange Server 2010 with DPM 2012 (Part 2)

 On the Select Group Members page, verify that all computers and DAGs that store data you want to protect are displayed in the Available members box.
 In the Available members box, expand the server nodes to display the available data sources on each server and to see available Exchange mailbox databases.
 Place a check mark in the box next to each mailbox database you want to include.
 As you select data sources, your selections appear in the Selected members box (Figure 30).
 Click Next.

-Figure 29: Select Group Members
+9: Select Group Members

 Figure 30: Select Group Members